Returning Citizens Americorps Program

 • Key to Project Rebound are transition and navigation coaches who assist returning citizens in both access to and persistence in college.
 Many of the coaches those are returning citizens themselves.

-• Primary Argument Expand dropdown
+• The Need Expand dropdown

 • At 34%, Washtenaw County, Michigan has one of the state’s highest recidivism rates compared to 26% state-wide.